 If you love this recipe as much as I do, I’d really appreciate a 5-star review.

-- Combine the chopped chocolate and the butter in a microwave safe bowl.
+- Combine 9 oz semi-sweet chocolate and 8 oz unsalted butter in a large microwave safe bowl.
 Microwave for 1 minute, stir to combine.
 Microwave in 30 second increments (stirring between) until all the chocolate is melted.

-- Add the brown sugar, granulated sugar, salt and vanilla, stir to combine.
-Add the eggs, stir until combined then stir vigorously for 30 seconds.
+- Add 8 oz granulated sugar, 4 oz brown sugar, ½ teaspoon salt and 1 tablespoon vanilla extract, stir to combine.
+Add 3 large eggs, stir until combined then stir vigorously for 30 seconds.

-- Fold in the sourdough discard.
-Add the flour and stir just until combined.
+- Fold in8 oz sourdough discard.
+Add 2 ½ oz all purpose flour and stir just until combined.
 Spread the batter evenly into the prepared pan.

 - Bake until the brownies puff up a bit and a toothpick inserted in the center comes out with a few moist crumbs (30 minutes).